-Garbage disposals are a magical kitchen appliance that helps you get rid of unwanted food scraps in no time.
+Garbage disposals are magical kitchen appliances that help you get rid of unwanted food scraps in no time.
 Though these units are self cleaning, they require a little care now and then.
-This keeps them in a first-class condition and prevents them from releasing odor, clogging and will definitely improve its lifespan.
-You don’t want to be spending on a new garbage disposal unit when you can maintain your current one.
+Routine maintenance keeps them in good condition and prevents them from releasing odor or clogging.
+Wondering how to clean garbage disposal?
+We are at your rescue.
+This article will detail every crucial information and quick tips on maintenance so you wouldn’t need to spend on a new unit.

-Ideally your garbage disposal needs to be cleaned every week.
+Ideally, your garbage disposal needs to be cleaned every week.
 But if you maintain it and monitor what goes into it, you could clean it once in 2-3 weeks.
-It always good to clean your garbage disposal if you are heading out of home for a few days.
-If not it is highly likely for the sludge and debris in the machine
+It always good to clean your Garburator if you are heading out of home for a few days.
+If not, it is highly likely for the sludge and debris in the machine to rot.

 Now that you know how a garbage disposal unit works and why it needs to be cleaned, let’s see the different ways that you can use to clean your unit.

 1. Physically remove objects that are stuck